tarantool/tarantool/changelogs/unreleased/gh-7238-fix-conflicted-txs-in-memtx-ro-operations.md

 ## bugfix/memtx

-* Fixed conflicted transactions in memtx being able to perform read-only operations which gave spurious results (gh-7238).
+* Fixed the ability to perform read-only operations in conflicting transactions in memtx, which led to spurious results (gh-7238).